 In Australia's Migration Stories students investigate some of the ten million migration stories from 1788 to today, and reflect on Australia's changing attitudes towards migration.

-In this program students use a digital camera and activity card to record when, how and why individuals came to Australia.
-All photographs will be available on our website for follow-up classroom activities.
+In this program students use an iPad and activity card to record when, how and why individuals came to Australia.

 |Year levels||5–12 (6–12 in Qld, WA and SA)|